SUHANI102003/UART-FIFO/README.md

 A Verilog-based **UART (Universal Asynchronous Receiver/Transmitter)** design integrated with **FIFO buffers** to enable efficient and reliable serial communication between devices.

+### UART
+A universal asynchronous receiver and transmitter (UART) is a circuit that sends and receives data through a serial line.

 ---

 ## ✨ Features